A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

-But the severity of the skeleton’s animated reveal were lost on the newcomer.
+He remained still, waiting for a reaction, but the severity of the skeleton’s animated reveal was lost on the newcomer.

 “Of course.
 How silly of me,” said the skeleton.
 “One cannot understand the weight of death without first knowing the meaning of life.
 Perhaps you should take a sip from your drink, it will help clear some things up for you.”

-Obviously, after seeing what had happened to the other gentlemen who had drank the green drink, and seeing that the skeleton had yet to drink from his cup, he was reluctant to follow through on this request.
+Obviously, after seeing what had happened to the other gentlemen who had drunk the green drink, and seeing that the skeleton had yet to drink from his cup, the man was reluctant to follow through on this request.
 Still, the skeleton pressed on.

 “Just a small sip,” he said.
 “It will help, I promise.”

-And so, still cautious but desperate for some sort of answer as to who or what he was, he took a small sip from his glass, swished it around in his mouth for a moment, then swallowed it down.
+And so, still cautious but desperate for some sort of answer as to who or what he was, the man took a small sip from his glass, swished it around in his mouth for a moment, then swallowed it down.